The benefits of building muscle dwarf the downsides so overwhelmingly that it should be a no-brainer for any man to start building muscle.

 I grew up in a leftist family.
-I am also a graduate of an ivy league university which is notorious for its extreme leftism.
+I am also a graduate of an ivy league university that is notorious for its extreme leftism.
 As a result, I know very well how leftists think.

 Leftists have an utter disdain for anything about strength.
-As a result, it’s not surprising that the insult “bodybuilders are narcissists obsessed with their bodies” come from leftists.
+As a result, it’s not surprising that the insult “bodybuilders are narcissists obsessed with their bodies” comes from leftists.
 They see building muscle as an affront to their ideology.

 Since the mainstream media is overwhelmingly left-leaning, you hear a lot about the disdain for bodybuilders.

 I’ve written extensively about how ideologies suck.
 Ideologies only benefit their leaders.